Navigating Bridges around the Broads

 Potter Heigham Old Road Bridge

-This is one of the most difficult bridges to negotiate, as the centre arch is only 6ft 8in at average high water and the sides fall away sharply into the water at half circle.
+This is one of the most difficult bridges to negotiate as the centre arch is only 6ft 8in at average high water and the sides fall away sharply into the water at half circle.

+As result of increased water levels we can no longer guarantee that any of our cruisers will fit under Potter Heigham Bridge.
+If you very lucky and there is an extremely low tide it may be possible to pass through.
 You will have been advised on booking whether or not your craft will pass under the bridge, but be aware, this is still often dependant on the suitable state of the tide.
 You MUST use the Bridge Pilot Service to pass under the bridge, this service is arranged by the Broads Hire Boat Federation and the fee for passing under the bridge is incorporated in your hire charge.

 The Pilot Service is marked with flags and signs as you approach the bridge the pilot will take you through either direction.
 It will help if you arrive at Potter Heigham Bridge about 2 hours before low water, (low tide at Potter Heigham is 3 hours after Great Yarmouth – see your tide table. (if your water tanks are full this will help to keep your boat in low in the water.